Jeroen Sluijter

-Jeroen Sluijter (born 2 April 1975 in Zwijndrecht) is a Dutch baseball player who currently plays for Neptunus and the Dutch national team.
+Jeroen Sluijter (born 2 April 1975 in Zwijndrecht, South Holland, Netherlands) is a Dutch baseball player who played for the Netherlands national team in the 2008 Summer Olympics and other international tournaments as well as in the Honkbal Hoofdklasse.

+Playing career

-Sluijter debuted in the Hoofdklasse in 1993 with the Twins Sport Club.
-In 1996, he moved to SV ADO and then Neptunus in 1997.
-With Neptunus, he became Hoofdklasse champion each year from 1998 to 2005, one of the greatest dynasties in Netherlands baseball history.
-He went 2 for 5 in the 1997 World Port Tournament, his lone Dutch national team appearance of the 20th Century.
+Sluijter debuted in the Hoofdklasse in 1993 with Twins Oosterhout.
+He moved to ADO in 1996 and then Neptunus in 1997.
+With Neptunus, he became Hoofdklasse champion each year from 1998 to 2005, one of the longest dynasties in Netherlands baseball history.

+Sluijter briefly played college baseball for a junior college in Alabama, later saying he left because he was homesick.

-Sluijter returned to the national team in 2002, appearing in the Haarlem Baseball Week.
-He went 1 for 4 as a backup infielder; in the gold medal game, he was a late substitute for Evert-Jan 't Hoen and did not bat in a 5-4 loss to the United States.
-In the 2002 Intercontinental Cup, he was 1 for 3, backing up former AAA player 't Hoen at second and former major leaguer Ralph Milliard at shortstop.
+Sluijter debuted with the Dutch national team in the 1997 World Port Tournament, not returning to the team until 2002, when he appeared in the Haarlem Baseball Week.
+He went 1-for-4 as a backup infielder; in the championship game, he was a late substitute for Evert-Jan 't Hoen and did not bat in a 5–4 loss to the United States.
+In the 2002 Intercontinental Cup, he was 1-for-3, backing up former Triple-A player 't Hoen at second and former Major League Baseball player Ralph Milliard at shortstop.
+With Neptunus, he had the best batting average in the 2002 European Cup.

 Sluijter played for the Dutch in three events in 2003.
-In the 2003 World Port Tournament, he was a starter and hit .292/.452/.292 and led the event with 7 walks.
-He led the Netherlands with 2 hits (in 3 tries) in a 3-2 loss to Cuba in the gold medal game, though he did make one error at third base.
-He was 0 for 2 with 2 walks and a run in the 2003 European Championship and did not play in the gold medal game, which the Netherlands won.
-In the 2003 Baseball World Cup, he only played one inning in the field as the backup 2B to 't Hoen and went 0 for 1 at the plate.
+In the 2003 World Port Tournament, he was a starter and hit .292 with 7 walks.
+He led the Netherlands with 2 hits (in 3 tries) in a 3–2 loss to Cuba in the gold medal game, also making one error at third base.
+He was 0-for-2 with 2 walks and a run in parts of four games in the 2003 European Championship, which the Netherlands won.
+In the 2003 Baseball World Cup, he only played one inning in the field as the backup second baseman to 't Hoen and went 0-for-1 at bat.